 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, intelligent predictive maintenance, gas pipeline network monitoring, and smart oil & gas wells are disruptive technologies that are in the early stages of application and should be tracked closely.
-Oil well surveillance, embedded controllers, and FCEV fuel monitoring are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are inspection robots, which is now well established in the industry.
+Within the emerging innovation stage, gas pipeline network monitoring, inspection robots, and intelligent predictive maintenance are disruptive technologies that are in the early stages of application and should be tracked closely.
+Underwater robots, oil well surveillance, and automated drilling tools are some of the accelerating innovation areas, where adoption has been steadily increasing.

 Innovation S-curve for Internet of Things in the oil & gas industry